 The straps for this bra are different from straps for most other bras in that there is only one, and it has one slider.

 First, wrap each strap point around a ring and sew a bartack ¼” away.

-Feed one end of the strap elastic up and through the bottom of one slider, over the center bar, and then down through the other side.
+Next, feed one end of the strap elastic up and through the bottom of one slider, over the center bar, and then down through the other side.
 It should look like a belt buckle, with one short end and one long end.
 Fold the short side down and stitch and sew a bartack.
 Trim close to stitching.

 Now to the hooks and eyes.
 You can attach either the left or the right side first – it doesn’t matter – but the eyes always go on the left side.
 An easy way to remember this is the word eyes has 4 letters, and the word left has 4 letters.

+Open tape of the eyes or the hooks and spray adhesive such as Odif’s to the inside.
 Next, wrap the eye over the raw edge and press in place.
 Before sewing, switch your needle from a ballpoint to a universal size 16.
 Since the hook and eyes are very thick and don’t contain LYCRA or spandex, you will get skipped stitches if you use a ballpoint.
 After, sew using a straight stitch or a zigzag stitch 1/8” from the tape’s edge.

 For the hook side, you’re going to attach the same way as the eyes, except that when you sew, the hooks MUST face up.
 Also, you might have to adjust the position of your needle so that I can get sew the topstitching 1/8” away from the edge.

 That’s it!
 You’re finished!
 Please share your bras on Instagram with the hashtag #bramakingwithmadalynne.